sgmenda/do-stuff/README.md

 I wanna work on firefox, but I don't have a powerful laptop.
 This allows me to use DO to work on firefox.

+Also, it is easy to destroy a DO droplet and create a new one.
+It is hard to do that with my laptop.
+Finally, I prefer developing stuff on Linux over MacOS.